KCMO-FM

 KCMO-FM (94.9 MHz, "94-9 KCMO") is a commercial radio station licensed to Shawnee, Kansas, and serving the Kansas City metropolitan area.
 The station is owned by Cumulus Broadcasting and airs a classic hits radio format, switching to all-Christmas music from mid-November to December 25.
 KCMO-FM's studios and offices are located in the Corporate Woods area in Overland Park, Kansas.
 The transmitter is off Menown Avenue in Independence, Missouri.

-KCMO-FM broadcasts in the HD Radio format, with its HD2 signal airing an adult hits format, known as "102.5 Jack FM," which is simulcast on 250 watt translator K273BZ at 102.5 MHz.
+KCMO-FM broadcasts in the HD Radio format, with its HD2 signal airing an adult hits format, known as "102.5 Jack FM", which is simulcast on 250 watt translator K273BZ at 102.5 MHz.

 History

 Early years

 One of the first FM stations in Kansas City, KCMO-FM signed on as KCFM in February 1948.
-It simulcasted 810 AM, at the time the frequency of KCMO (AM).
-During the "Golden Age of Radio," the stations aired ABC Radio Network dramas, comedies, news, sports, game shows, soap operas and big band broadcasts.
+It simulcast KCMO (AM), then at 810 AM.
+During the "Golden Age of Radio", the stations aired ABC Radio Network dramas, comedies, news, sports, game shows, soap operas and big band broadcasts.
 The KCMO-FM call sign was granted in 1950, the first of several times the station would go by that call sign.

 The Meredith Corporation bought KCMO-AM-FM in 1953.
 On July 23, 1959, as the days of network programming ended, KCMO-AM-FM adopted a full service, middle of the road (MOR) personality format.

 Beautiful music

 On March 16, 1968, KCMO-FM separated its programming from 810 AM, and began airing a mostly instrumental beautiful music format as KCMU.
 In 1974, the station began adding a few vocals to the format and switched its call letters to KCEZ, "EZ 95".

-In 1983, The Meredith Corporation, which had owned KCMO-AM-FM since 1953, sold both stations to Richard Fairbanks, a one-time owner of what is now WXIA-TV in Atlanta, Georgia, and the head of Fairbanks Broadcasting.
+In 1983, the Meredith Corporation sold KCMO-AM-FM to Richard Fairbanks, a one-time owner of what is now WXIA-TV in Atlanta, Georgia, and the head of Fairbanks Broadcasting.

 Country and Top 40

-On October 10, 1983, the station adopted a country music format as "KC 95."
-The KCMO-FM call letters returned in 1984.
+On October 10, 1983, the station adopted a country music format as "KC 95".
+The KCMO-FM call sign returned in 1984.
 The station gained attention when one of its billboards appeared in a Psychedelic Furs music video.
 Fairbanks sold both stations in 1985 to the Summit Communications Group.
 Summit changed KCMO-FM to a dance-leaning Top 40 format as KBKC, "B95", on July 26, 1985.
 The first song as "B95" was "Start Me Up" by The Rolling Stones.

-The Gannett Company bought the station in 1986, and shifted the station to a more adult-friendly mainstream Top 40 format as "Power 95 KCPW," on August 25 of that year.
+The Gannett Company bought the station in 1986, and shifted the station to a more adult-friendly mainstream Top 40 format as "Power 95” KCPW, on August 25 of that year.
 During this period, Dick Wilson began as the morning host.
 Wilson would continue to host mornings on the frequency until 2017.